acm-cmu/awap-matchmaking/readme.md

    - `AWS_PLAYER_TABLE_NAME`

-     This is the table on dynamoDB on AWS that stores player info (team name, rating, ...)
+     This is the table on dynamoDB on AWS that stores player info with ratings (team name, rating, ...)

+   - `AWS_MATCH_TABLE_NAME`

+     This is the table on dynamoDB on AWS that stores details of each match.

+   - `AWS_TOURNEY_BUCKET_NAME`

+     This is the table on s3 that tournament brackets are uploaded to.

+   - `AWS_ERRLOGS_BUCKET_NAME`

+     This is the table on s3 that error logs are uploaded to.

    The other settings may be edited as necessary.